-Jeremiah Hurley is Dean of the Faculty of Social Sciences, a professor in the Department of Economics, a member of the Centre for Health Economics and Policy Analysis, and a member of the Department of Health Research Methods, Evidence, and Impact (HEI), all at McMaster University.
+Jeremiah Hurley is Dean of the Faculty of Social Sciences; a professor and former Chair in the Department of Economics; a member of the Centre for Health Economics and Policy Analysis, and a member of the Department of Health Research Methods, Evidence, and Impact (HEI), all at McMaster University.
 His research on the economics of health and health care systems includes physician behaviour, funding models and resource association in health care, public and private roles in health care financing, financial incentives in health systems, equity in health systems, normative frameworks in health economics, and the application of experimental economic methods in health research.
 He has published in leading health economic, health policy, and health services research journals and has acted as a consultant to regional, provincial, national and international agencies.
 He is the author of the Canadian health economics textbook, Health Economics (McGraw-Hill Ryerson).

 - health care financing, particularly public and private roles in health care financing.

 - equity in health care

 - resource allocation and funding in the health sector

 - normative economic analysis in the health sector